gsoft-inc/wl-domain-event-propagation/README.md

 }
 ```
 #### Restrictions
-* You may only define 1 domain event handler per domain event you wish to handle.
-If you would require more, use the 1 allowed domain event handler as a façade for multiple operations.
+* You may only define one domain event handler per domain event you wish to handle.
+If you would require more, use the single allowed domain event handler as a facade for multiple operations.
 * DomainEventHandlers must have idempotent behavior (you could execute it multiple times for the same event and the result would always be the same).
 * DomainEventHandlers should use the property DataVersion (when necessary)